vitamino/gattica/README.md

 GZIP Compression
 ----------------

-You can set GZIP compression when he instantiate the Gattica object:
+You can set GZIP compression when he instantiate the Gattica object (default is false):

     ga = Gattica.new({
         token: 'oauth2_token',